Genevieve (film): Development

-Earl St John was originally not enthusiastic to make the movie but agreed to take it to the Rank Board if the budget could be kept to £115,000.
-J. Arthur Rank agreed to provide 70% of the finance if Cornelius could source the rest elsewhere; the director obtained the money from the National Film Finance Corporation.
+St John did agree to take the film to the Rank Board if the budget could be kept to £115,000.
+The board agreed to provide 70% of the finance if Cornelius could source the rest elsewhere; the director obtained the money from the National Film Finance Corporation.
+This method was used to make films at British Film-Makers however Genevieve was produced through a separate company, Sirius Productions.